wso2/docs-choreo-dev/en/docs/devops-and-ci-cd/manage-environments.md

     - **Data Plane** - The data plane to create the new environment.

         !!!tip
-            - The **Data Plane** list displays all the private data planes registered under your organization.
+            The **Data Plane** list displays all the private data planes registered under your organization.

     - **DNS Prefix**: A DNS prefix to identify the exposed APIs in the environment.
 Here, the base domain depends on the custom domain attached to the API gateways provisioned on the selected data plane.
     - **Mark environment as a Production environment**: Select if you want this environment to be a production environment.

         !!!tip
             In Choreo, you can have multiple non-production and production environments.
-To work in a production environment, you must have priviledged permissions to access and deploy to production environments.
+To work in a production environment, you must have privileged permissions to access and deploy to production environments.

 ## Change the order of promotion